 The Board of Directors of Raiffeisen Switzerland regularly examines the risks affecting the Raiffeisen Group.
-Its examination is based on comprehensive reporting on credit, market and liquidity risks, as well as operational risks, which include legal and compliance risks.
+Its examination is based on comprehensive reporting on credit, market and liquidity risks, as well as operational risks, which include compliance risks.
 It also takes into account reputational risks that can result from all risk categories.
-Reports are drawn up by Raiffeisen Switzerland's Risk & Compliance department.
+The risk reports are prepared by Group Risk Controlling and by Raiffeisen Switzerland's Legal & Compliance department as independent entities.
 Reports focus on the risk situation, capital adequacy, compliance with overall limits and any measures taken.
-Furthermore, Risk & Compliance uses an early warning system to identify potentially unfavourable developments at individual Raiffeisen banks and branches.
+Furthermore, Group Risk Controlling uses an early warning system to identify unfavourable developments at individual Raiffeisen banks and branches.

 Assessment of the risks affecting the Raiffeisen Group is based on quantitative and qualitative factors.
-The key risks are thoroughly assessed, both on the basis of regulatory requirements and using economic models.
-Raiffeisen's risk models are based on conservative assumptions about distribution, confidence intervals, holding intervals and risk diversification.
+The key risks are thoroughly assessed both on the basis of regulatory requirements and using economic models.
+Raiffeisen's risk models are based on prudent assumptions about distribution, confidence intervals, holding intervals and risk diversification.
 The budgeting of risk capital and liquidity is based on stress scenarios.

-Key elements of Group-wide risk control and management are the risk policy, the risk strategy, the identification process for new risks, forward-looking risk budgeting and scenario planning (realistic, pessimistic and stress) to determine the Group-wide risk tolerance and its operationalisation through overall limits set by the Board of Directors, and risk monitoring of subsidiaries, participations and risk categories that are important to the Raiffeisen Group.
+Key elements of Group-wide risk control and management are the risk policy, the risk strategy, forward-looking risk budgeting and scenario planning to determine the Group-wide risk tolerance, and its operationalisation through overall limits set by the Board of Directors.

 Risk planning and control are based on a standard method for risk identification, measurement, assessment, management and monitoring.
-Aggregated and consolidated risk reporting provides plan versus actual analyses and thus closes the feedback loop.
+Consolidated risk reporting provides plan versus actual analyses and thus closes the feedback loop.

-The Raiffeisen Group puts particular emphasis on supplementing its model-based assessments with forward-looking risk analyses and risk estimates.
-Scenario-based analyses backed by macroeconomically plausible scenarios, together with assessments drawing on specialist areas and front office units, therefore play an important role in overall risk comprehension.
-The results from these analyses appear as a commentary in the risk report and – in certain cases – are also presented as a special report.
+The Raiffeisen Group puts particular emphasis on supplementing its model-based assessments with forward-looking practical analyses and estimates.
+Scenario-based analyses backed by macroeconomically plausible scenarios together with assessments drawing on specialist areas and front-office units therefore play an important role in overall risk comprehension.
+The results from these analyses appear as a commentary in the risk report and are – in certain cases – also presented as a special report.

 Risk policy principles

 The Raiffeisen Group takes a cautious and selective approach to risk within a framework of clearly defined guidelines.
 In so doing, it takes care to strike the correct balance between risk and return, actively controlling the risks it enters into.
-It acts based on stable guidelines:
+It acts based on several solid principles:

-- –Clear business and risk policies: Risk taking is directly linked to the core business in Switzerland.
+- –Clear business and risk policies: Risk taking and risk management are directly linked to the core business in Switzerland.

-- –Risk control based on transparency: Independent reports are regularly issued on the risk situation as well as on the risk profile of the individual Raiffeisen banks and the Raiffeisen Group.
+- –Risk control based on transparency: Independent reports on the risk situation as well as the risk profile of the individual Raiffeisen banks and the Raiffeisen Group are regularly issued.

-- –Independent risk monitoring and effective controls: Overall risk and limits are monitored independently of the risk-managing business units.
+- –Independent risk monitoring and effective controls: Overall risk and limits are monitored independently by the risk-managing units.
 Effective risk control ensures that the predefined processes and thresholds are adhered to.

 Risk profile control

-The Raiffeisen Group only enters into risks that relate to an approved business transaction and fall within its risk tolerance limits.
-The Board of Directors of Raiffeisen Switzerland sets the risk tolerance limits each year as part of the risk budgeting process.
+Raiffeisen only enters into risks that relate to an approved business transaction and fall within its risk tolerance limits.
+The Board of Directors sets the risk tolerance limits as part of the risk budgeting process.
 Risks are controlled using process requirements and overall limits.
+The process requirements for taking and managing risks are monitored in line with requirements.
 Risks that are difficult to quantify are limited by qualitative stipulations.